Cloud-based Contact Centers for Digital Transformation

 • The number of customer tickets has increased post-pandemic.
 The burden on representatives has increased with limited agent capacity, creating longer wait times and queues.

-• Giving customers self-service opportunities alleviates the burden on agents and shortens wait time.
+• Giving customers self-service opportunities alleviates the burden on agents and shortens wait times.

 • IVR is often underutilized.
 Containing more calls in IVR with self-service options improves agent efficiency and lowers the cost of agent call handling.